Please note that these FAQs mostly relate to the Main Grants Programme (including Clore Learning Spaces).

 - Applications for projects outside of the UK

 Can we apply if we are a newly registered charity and do not have a full set of accounts yet?

-You are welcome to send in an initial application, although the Foundation is less likely to fund an organisation with little track record and no financial history.
+You are welcome to send in an initial expression of interest, although the Foundation is less likely to fund an organisation with little track record and no financial history.

-How long will it take to assess my application?
+How long will it take to assess my initial expression of interest?

 Will you come and visit us?

 Some organisations will receive a telephone call or visit from the Foundation’s Director, Trustee(s), or one of our specialist advisors – or a meeting will be requested – during stage 2 of the assessment process.
 A visit does not mean that your application will eventually be successful or will be considered at a Trustee Meeting.

 Can you fund a project that is existing or does it have to be a new project?

 Yes we can consider applications from projects that are already running.

 The initial Expression of Interest form can be found here.